 Many times, proving the causation element is hard in fire cases.
 In order for something to have been the legal cause of an injury, it needs to have literally caused the injury, as well as being the “proximate cause.”
 While a fire may literally cause an injury, if the starting of the fire is too far removed from the injury, or the fire jumps from building to building before reaching yours, the court may cut-off liability.

 Regardless, taking your apartment fire injury case to an experienced personal injury lawyer can help you understand the strength of your case and how much your injuries may be worth.

 Queens Apartment Fire Injury Attorneys

 The personal injury lawyers at Sullivan and Galleshaw work to help injured victims get the compensation they need to get their lives back on track.
 If you or a loved one has been injured in an apartment fire, or you’ve lost a loved one to an apartment fire, call today.
 Our lawyers can help fight insurance companies and take the responsible parties to court to get you compensation.
-Call today for a free consultation at 877-311-HURT.
+Call today for a free consultation at 718-843-0300.